 - We take care of our tools.

-2) Accountability Piece: How will you know that your children grasped the content?
-Be sure every outdoor activity has some sort of an accountability piece (ex.: chart, graph, illustration, diagram, graphic organizer, slate work, etc.) This will provide you with helpful assessment data and will make the children feel personally invested and responsible for their learning.
+2) Accountability Piece: How will you know that your students grasped the content?
+Be sure every outdoor activity has some sort of an accountability piece such as a chart, graph, illustration, diagram, graphic organizer, slate activity, etc. This will provide you with helpful assessment data and will make the students feel personally invested and responsible for their learning.

-3) Successful Setting: Prior to going outside for a lesson, anticipate what distractions might be present and plan accordingly.
-Avoid the playground area, P.E. classes, buggy spots, etc. Will the children need to sit while working?
+3) Successful Setting: Prior to going outside for a lesson, anticipate what distractions may be present and plan accordingly.
+Avoid the playground area, P.E. classes, buggy spots, etc. Will students need to sit while working?
 If so, where can they do so comfortably?
 Will the lesson work better in a shaded or sunny area?
-Do the children have appropriate clothing to wear?
+Are students wearing appropriate clothing?
 Have they used the restroom recently?
 Thinking about these types of details will minimize distractions and maximize learning time while outside.

 - Do an outdoor read-aloud, using a retelling beach ball or comprehension cube for review.

-- Bring book boxes/carpet squares outside and have children independently read or buddy read.
+- Bring book boxes/carpet squares outside and have students independently read or buddy read.

-- Pick something to observe in nature and descriptively write about it.
+- Pick something to observe in nature and draw/write about it.

 - Practice writing letters, sight words, parts of speech, prefixes/suffixes, etc. with sidewalk chalk.